kcariglia/odsutils/README.md

 5 - write the new ods file (give same filename to overwrite)

 E.g.
-odsuser.py -o ods_ata.json -d :from_ods -f obs.txt -i -t -w ods_new.json
+odsuser.py -o ods_ata.json -d :from_ods -f obs.txt -i -t now -w ods_new.json

 The ODS system was developed by NRAO with support from the National Science Foundation's grants:
 SII NRDZ: Dynamic Protection and Spectrum Monitoring for Radio Observatories (AST-2232159),